joshluisaac/rubicon-farm-water-delivery/Readme.md

 ## Maven/Gradle - Building and running the app from terminal in one command

-Execute the below command to build and execute the app from terminal.
+Execute the below command to build and execute the app from terminal

 ```bash
 mvn clean install && java -jar target/farm-water-delivery-0.0.1-SNAPSHOT.jar